-Reporting when the Source of Suspected Abuse is Within the Family or Community of the source of suspected abuse comes from within the family or community.
+Reporting when the Source of Suspected Abuse is Within the Family or Community

 If the source of suspected abuse comes from within the family or community:

 - Report internally to the nominated supervisor who will notify the approved provider. - Notify child protection. - Notify Victoria Police, via your local police station (if sexual abuse). - Notify the regulatory authority within 24 hours.